pivotal/docs-tap/scc/parameters-reference.hbs.md

 ### Pre-built image (ImageRepository)

-For those applications that already have their container images built outside the supply chains (i.e., providing an image reference under `workload.spec.image`), an `ImageRepository` object is created to keep track of any images pushed under such name, making the content-addressable name (i.e., the image name containing the digest) available for further resources in the supply chain.
+For applications that already have their container images built outside the supply chains, such as providing an image reference under `workload.spec.image`, an `ImageRepository` object is created to keep track of any images pushed under that name.
+This makes the content-addressable name, such as the image name containing the digest, available for further resources in the supply chain.

 Parameters: